by Karen Jones

 And “any kind of fabric” is no lie, as Siser’s pack of transfer paper contains one sheet of different kinds of colors.
 This will grant you a world of endless possibilities when designing.
 If you need to create a specific design for fabrics, you will want Siser’s pack of transfer paper.

 The larger size of Siser’s transfer paper means you may not be able to use certain printers.
-When you use this paper for fabric designs, you will need to be sure that you possess a printer that is compatible with 12 by 15 inch size paper.
+When you use this paper for fabric designs, you will need to be sure to possess a compatible printer with 12 by 15-inch size paper.

 For situations like these, you’ll get a lot out of Fame Crafts’ transfer sheets.
 Coming in one of every popular color, the possibilities are endless.
 There won’t be a design that you won’t be able to create when you have Fame Crafts’ bundle in your possession.

 You will not need to worry about the designs fading when washed, either.
 Fame Crafts’ transfer paper contains easy to weed polyurethane, which allows any fabric that gets ironed on to stay on the fabric after dozens or even hundreds of washings.